Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Mutation Configuration
-The tool expects a configuration file which defines the execution of mutant generation (`--mutation_conf`).
+The mutation tester expects a configuration file which defines the settings for mutant generation and testing (`--mutation_conf`).
 Here is a simple configuration file setup using the example above in `mutation.mconf`:

 ```json